 In a wrapper contract structure, the underlying investments are owned by the Stable Value fund and held in trust for participants.
 The Stable Value fund purchases a wrapper contract from an insurance company or bank.
 The wrapper contract amortizes the realized and unrealized gains and losses on the underlying fixed income investments, typically over the duration of the investments, through adjustments to the future interest crediting rate (which is the rate earned by participants in the Stable Value fund for the underlying investments).
-The issuer of the wrapper contract provides assurance that the adjustments to the interest crediting rate that is less than zero.
+The issuer of the wrapper contract provides assurance that the adjustments to the interest crediting rate do not result in a future interest crediting rate that is less than zero.
 An interest crediting rate less than zero would result in a loss of principal or accrued interest.